 Remedy: Raise nock point

 BARE SHAFTS GROUPING LOW

-Reason: Nock point too high
+Reason: Nock point is too high

 Remedy: Lower nock point